jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

 ## Basic ##

 ## Screener ##
-### Key Components
-* Universe Filters
-* Metric Filters
-* Data Table
-* Export Data
-* Metric/Info Columns
-* Scoring Models
-* Saved Screens
-* Save as Watchlist

-### Testing
-Below are some steps to test the key components above.
-Those without their own section are handled incidentally in checking other things.
-A full pass through may not be necessary, but keep in mind where metric changes might come into play in unexpected ways (columns, sorting, saved screens etc), calc menu changes might cause problems (popups), etc.

 ### Security Universe Filters
-These allow us to filter down by security lists.
-Default should be all of the asset type.
-#### Things to Test
 1. Add a Filter
     - Does the popup look correct?
     - When I add, does the result set shrink correctly (CHECK COUNTS!)